Super-localization of elliptic multiscale problems: Introduction

-This paper introduces a novel localization strategy in the context of the LOD that reduces the diameter of the supports of the basis functions to $\mathcal O(H|\log H|^{(d-1)/d})$ without loss of accuracy.
+This paper introduces a novel localization strategy in the context of the LOD that reduces the diameter of the supports of the basis functions to $\mathcal O(H|\log H|^{(d-1)/d})$, in practice without loss of accuracy.
 On the level of the sparsity of the stiffness matrix, this corresponds to the favorable overhead of $\mathcal O(|\log H|^{d-1})$.
 The novel localization approach identifies local finite element source terms that yield rapidly decaying responses under the solution operator of the PDE.
 Localized ansatz functions are then obtained by solving patch-local problems with zero boundary data for the previously determined source terms.

-While classical LOD theory \cite{MaP14,HeP13,Peterseim2021} shows that the novel localization approach at least recovers classical LOD performance, arguments from spectral geometry even justify a super-exponential decay of the localization error.
+While classical LOD theory \cite{MaP14,HeP13,Peterseim2021} only proves that the novel localization approach at least recovers classical LOD performance, an even super-exponentially decay of the localization error is conjectured.
+Although a rigorous proof is still open, we provide a justification employing a conjecture related to spectral geometry.
 Numerical experiments in two and three spatial dimensions confirm the super-exponential decay and demonstrate the computational superiority of the novel localization strategy.

 The remaining part of the paper is outlined as follows.
-Section \ref{s:mp} recalls the prototypical elliptic model problem and basics from finite element theory.
+Section \ref{s:mp} recalls the prototypical elliptic model problem and some basics from finite element theory.
 A prototypical numerical homogenization method is presented in Section \ref{s:idealmethod}.
 Using a novel localization approach, this method is then turned into a feasible practical method in Sections \ref{s:locapprox} and \ref{s:locmethod}.
-Section \ref{s:error} presents an abstract a-priori error analysis and Section~\ref{s:qo} justifies the super-exponential decay of the localization error.
+Section~\ref{s:error} presents an abstract a-priori error analysis and Section~\ref{s:qo} justifies the super-exponential decay of the localization error.
 Numerical experiments are presented in Section~\ref{s:ne} and the paper closes with a conclusion and an outlook on future research.